 - More than 1 in 5 students reported they were offered (given or sold) illegal drugs on school property.

-A youth drug hotline in North Carolina can advise parents and guardians on getting help for young people addicted to alcohol or drugs.
+A youth drug hotline in North Carolina can advise parents and guardians on getting help for young people who are addicted to alcohol or drugs.
 Calling an alcohol or drug hotline can help North Carolina youth take the first step towards reclaiming their lives and getting clean.

 |↑1||North Carolina Institute of Medicine.
 Health Indicator 10: Drug Overdose Deaths.
 Available online.
 Accessed on June 27, 2021.|